lunarpool/trezor-guides/docs/Choosing_the_right_working_tools.md

 ### 10. Time for a decission

 Test the mentioned applications, play with them, check websites and make the decission.
-Don't buy anything yet, we will do that in next step.
+Don't buy anything yet, we will do that in next steps.

 # Table of Contents